pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 Conclusions
 -----------

 This is where the **Java** part of the E1-demultiplexing story ends.
-Let's summarize what we learned along the way:
+Let's summarise what we learned along the way:

 -   There is something to optimise even for such a simple task